niolabs/docs/docs/properties/README.md

 Block properties are the configuration fields of a block.

-In the System Designer, when you click on a block, the configuration panel appears and displays the block's properties.
+In the System Designer, when you double click a block, the configuration panel appears and displays the block's properties.
 Below is the configuration panel for a Dynamic Fields block containing the following properties: Fields, Log Level, and Version:

 <img src="/img/DF-block-config.png" width="300" />